Testing the cosmological Euler equation: viscosity, equivalence principle, and gravity beyond general relativity: Growth equation and growth rate

 \subsection{Parametrization of the growth rate}

 In addition to the approximate solution for the growth rate given above, we found an analytic parametrization that extends the well-known relation $f=\Omega_m^\gamma$ (with $\gamma=0.545$) to the viscous case.
 We restrict ourselves to the case $\Theta=\Gamma=0$, $\eta=\mu_{\rm G}=1$.
-The contribution of viscosity to the background evolution was neglected.
+Because the actual viscosity is so small (according to the constraints in Appendix \ref{app:ObsConstraints} and the results of our analysis, the upper bound on $\mathcal{Z}$ is of order $10^{-5}$ to $10^{-6}$), the contribution of viscosity to the background evolution was neglected.

 To fit a parametrization, we sampled values of $f$ in the range $-1.5\leq N \leq 0$ while varying the parameters between $0.01\,h/\mathrm{Mpc}\leq k \leq 0.12\,h/\mathrm{Mpc}$, $10^{-7}\leq C_{\mathrm{vis},0}\leq 10^{-5}$, and $0.2\leq \Omega_{m0}\leq 0.4$.
 The parametrization we considered is